 Certain factors increase your risk of developing EIA.
 For example, if you have asthma or severe rhinitis (hay fever), you may be more likely to experience EIA.
 It is also more prevalent in competitive athletes.

-Unfortunately, EIA is often overlooked and misdiagnosed, which can lead to bigger health problems down the road.
-Physicians use patient history and breathing function tests in order to diagnose patients with EIA.
+EIA is often undiagnosed because many patients stop exercising and do not resume exercising because of it.
+Physicians use patient history and breathing function tests in order to help diagnose patients with EIA.

 Treatment options for EIA are numerous.
-The best option varies from person to person and may include medicines that are either inhaled or swallowed.
-Using medicines called short-acting beta-2 agonists 15 minutes before exercise may be the most effective choice to prevent EIA.
+The best option varies from person to person.
+Although uncommon, it may involve using medications that are either inhaled or swallowed such as short-acting beta-2 agonists.

 Other interventions include avoiding irritants and exercising in dry, cold environments.
 It may help to wear a mask or scarf over your mouth in a cold, dry environment.
 Warming up prior to exercise may also help reduce symptoms.

-Because treatment is available, EIA should not prohibit anybody from being active.
+Because treatment is available, EIA should not stop you from being active.

 The key to preventing or reducing the frequency of EIA is to exercise sensibly.
 Talk to your doctor about what measures would work best for you.
 Here are some general guidelines to follow: